cjp0421/solar-system-dashboard/docs/testingPlans/iterationTwoTestingPlan.md

 ## 5. Test Cases

-### NAV-001 – Landing Page renders global layout and navigation options
+### NAV-001 – Landing Page renders global layout and shows Solar System categories
 **Steps**
 1. Visit `/`
 2. Assert NavBar is visible.
-3. Assert app title (“Solar System Dashboard”) is visible.
+3. Assert app title **“Solar System Dashboard”** is visible in the NavBar.
-4. Assert Landing Page heading or intro text exists.
+4. Assert the page heading **“Welcome to the Solar System”** is visible.
-5. Assert a visible, accessible **“Moon”** navigation element is present.
+5. Assert the **Moons** section heading is visible.
+6. Assert the **Planets** section heading is visible.
+7. Assert placeholder card items exist under each section (e.g., list items or skeletons).
-6. Assert no Moon data or Moon UI appears on this page.
+8. Assert **no Moon page content** appears on this page:
+   - No Moon hero
+   - No Moon facts heading
+   - No Moon data values
+   - No Moon-specific layout

 **Expected Result**
-The Landing Page displays global layout and navigation options without showing Moon content.
+The Landing Page shows the global layout and Solar-System-wide navigation categories, but does not render Moon slice UI.

 ---